OWASP/www-project-top-10-client-side-security-risks/index.md

 ## Initial Plans

-Are first priority is to identify a few more coleaders and other contributors willing to work on this project.
-We will then identify candidates for this Top 10 list, and vet this list through surveys, working groups, or other means.
+We have assembled a team, and have identified a set of candidates for this Top 10 list that we are still refining.
+We plan to release the candidates list in February 2022, and would like to vet this list through surveys, working groups, or other means.

-Our goal is to then produce a draft Top 10 for public comment.
+Our goal is to then produce a draft Top 10 later in 2022 for public comment.
 We hope to produce PDF, Wiki and/or GitBook versions of the final document so it can be consumed in the format most helpful to the reader.